Sharing a Video

 Kaltura Media Space

 This is essentially an in-house YouTube-style resource in which you can post videos but also control access to them, restricting to specific groups, or making them public.
-Everyone with an NUI Galway computer account has their own space on MediaSpace and videos posted there can also be accessed and presented in Blackboard.
+Everyone with a University of Galway computer account has their own space on MediaSpace and videos posted there can also be accessed and presented in Canvas.
 Find out about Kaltura MediaSpace.

 Microsoft Stream & Office 365 Video